 Scientists of the US military at Los Alamos National Laboratory in New Mexico have managed to train the common honey bee to detect chemical explosives used in bombs.
 It seems that bees have a fantastic sense of smell that rivals that of dogs.
 Using Pavlovian techniques on the bees’ natural response to nectar, a sticking out of their tongue, their skill might be applied to protect American troops and civilians alike (December 2005 online statement).

 If you won’t quit smoking for yourself, do it for your PETS!
-It’s been proven for some time now that spouses and children of smokers have increased health problems from second-hand smoke.
+Family members including pets have increased health problems from second-hand smoke.
 Now we also know it effects smokers’ pets.
 Cats who lived with a smoker had double the risk of malignant lymphoma.
 Cats with prolonged exposure to in-home smoking had a four-fold risk of contracting lymphoma.
 Most of the cats’ cancers were in the nasal or gastrointestinal tract, which fits inhalation as the source, or the possibility that cats swallow smoke particles lodged in their fur when they groom themselves.
 There’s no reason to think dogs would be any less impacted.
 [References: 1) Bertone ER, Snyder LA, Moore AS.
 Environmental tobacco smoke and risk of malignant lymphoma in pet cats.
 American Journal of Epidemiology.
 2002;156:268-273.
 2) Raloff J. Cigarette smoke can harm kitty, too.
 Science News.
 2002;162:125.]

 The AVMA is against letting pet cats go outside.
-Cat owners in urban and suburban areas are strongly encouraged to keep their pets confined indoors.
+Cat owners are strongly encouraged to keep their pets confined indoors.
 The life expectancy of an outdoor cat is just 2 to 5 years compared to indoor pets who may live as long as 17 years or more.
-Outdoor cats are favorite prey for coyotes and other predators, and are exposed to deadly viruses and bacterial infections from contact with other cats and other animals.
-They may be captured and abused by disturbed people, or be hit by motor vehicles and die lonely, painful deaths.
+Outdoor cats are favorite prey for coyotes and other predators, and are exposed to deadly viruses and bacterial infections from contact with other cats and animals.
+They could be captured and abused by disturbed people, or get hit by motor vehicles and die lonely, painful deaths.
 It isn’t cruel to keep your cat indoors, but it is cruel to let them outside.